-School: Student Name: Gra de (Circle one.): 678 Requirements for Middle School Promote Transition to High School Standards by Gr Sixth Grade Yes No Passing two-thirds of classes Passing Language Arts Passing Mathematics r r r r r r r Congratulations!
-You are on track to complete the necessary standards for promattention!
-You are not on track to complete the necessary standards for promation.
-Contact your counselor at 485 for additional information. notion to the sever Completed by:Date: Seventh Grade • Passing two-thirds of classes • Passing Language Arts • Passing Mathematics • Passing Science No r r r r Congratulations!
-You are on track to complete the necessary standards for produced representations.
-The contact your counselor at 485 notion to the eighth Completedby:Date: Eighth Grade Passing two-thirds of classes Passing Language Arts Passing Mathematics Passing Social Studies Yes r r r No r r r Transition to High School Standards (for eighth grade only): Scored Apprentice, Proficient, or Distinguished level on each of the follow Seventh-grade Reading Assessment Seventh-grade Mathematics Assessment wing state assessr r r nents: r r

-Note: While these two state assessments are taken in the seventh grade, the results of these assessments are received and documented in the fall of the eighth-grade year and are used to determine minimum competency for transition from eighth to ninth grade.

-- r Congratulations!
-You are on track to complete the necessary standards for promotion to the ninth grade. - r Attention!
-You are not on track to complete the necessary standards for promotion to the ninth grade.

-Contact your counselor at 485 for additional information.
-Completed by: Date:
+School: Student Name: Grade: lle School Promotion and I Standards by Grade Level Sixth Grade Yes No Passing two-thirds of classes Passing Language Arts Passing Mathematics Congratulations!
+You are on track to complete the new Attention!
+You are not on track to complete the necession Contact your counselor at 485- Completed by: Date: Seventh Grade Yes No Passing two-thirds of classes Passing Language Arts Passing Mathematics Passing Science Congratulations!
+You are on track to complete the necession Attention!
+You are not on track to complete the necession Contact your counselor at 485- sary standards for promotion to the eighth grade for additional information.
+Completed by: Date: Fighth Grade Passing two-thirds of classes Passing Language Arts Passing Mathematics Passing Social Studies Transition to High School Standards (for eighth grade only): No → Scored Apprentice, Proficient, or Distinguished level on ea ach of the following state assessments: Seventh-grade Reading Assessment Seventh-grade Mathematics Assessment Note: While these two state assessments are taken in the seventh grather fall of the eighth-grade year and are used to determine minimum of Congratulations!
+You are on track to complete the ne cessary standards for promotion to the ninth grade.
+Attention!
+You are not on track to complete the neces: sary standards for promotion to the ninth grade.
+Contact your counselor at 485- for additional information.
+Completed by:

-If a student does not meet this middle school standard for transition to high school, the student must demonstrate competency through a school-designed intervention or a set of district-designed competency modules by the end of eighth grade.
+^{} If a student does not meet this middle school standard for transition to high school, the student must demonstrate competency through a school-designed intervention or a set of district-designed competency modules by the end of the eighth grade.